logzio/documentation/docs/user-guide/shipping-parsing/resources-faqs/faqs-logs.md

 ---
-sidebar_position: 2
+sidebar_position: 1
-title: Kubernetes 360 Prerequisite
+title: FAQs About Sending Log Data
 ---

 If you're interested in integrating our logs with a specific service or application, here are some FAQs to help troubleshoot the process:

-#### Can I integrate with a 3rd-party application or service?
+### Can I integrate with a 3rd-party application or service?

 - If the logs are only viewable within the 3rd-party service or application, the most likely answer is "no“, because there is no way to have the logs ingested and indexed on our clusters.